lincolnloop/django-dynamic-raw-id/README.rst

 Customizing the value of the dynamic widget
 ===========================================

-The coolest feature of django-dynamic-rawid is the ability to customize the output of the value displayed alongside the ``DynamicRawIDWidget``.
+The coolest feature of django-dynamic-raw-id is the ability to customize the output of the value displayed alongside the ``DynamicRawIDWidget``.
 There is a basic implementation if all you want is your object's ``__unicode__`` value.
 To change the value displayed all you need to do is implement the correct template.

-django-dynamic-rawid looks for this template structure ``dynamic_raw_id/<app>/<model>.html`` and ``dynamic_raw_id/<app>/multi_<model>.html`` (for multi-value lookups).
+django-dynamic-raw-id looks for this template structure ``dynamic_raw_id/<app>/<model>.html`` and ``dynamic_raw_id/<app>/multi_<model>.html`` (for multi-value lookups).

 For instance, if I have a blog post with a ``User`` dynamic_raw_id field that I want